Lab folk

 Former lab members:

 Amin Boroomand.
-PhD student, Quantitative & Systems Biology.
+PhD student, Quantitative & Systems Biology, 2018–2022.
 Collective problem solving, machine learning, bioinformatics.
-Now data scientist.
+Now CEO of Cakeclub.

 Ketika Garg.
 PhD student, Cognitive & Information Sciences, 2017-2022.
 Foraging, search, random walks, collective behavior.
 Now postdoc at CalTech.

 Ben Falandays.
 PhD student, Cognitive & Information Sciences, 2017-2022.
 Extended cognition, cognitive semiotics, cultural attractors, cultural evolution.
-Now postdoc at Brown University.
+Now faculty at Arizona State University.

 Jordan Ackerman.
 PhD student, Cognitive & Information Sciences, 2016-2022.
 Computational linguistics, battle rap, multi-syllable rhyming, blockchain governance.
 Now scientist at Accenture.